-Growing cold-hardy veggies and doing a couple of simple things to keep them warm will help your unheated greenhouse produce all winter long.
+Growing cold-hardy veggies and doing some simple things to keep them warm will help your unheated greenhouse produce all winter.

 Learn how to grow fresh food year-round in a greenhouse.
 This article provides three essential watering tips to ensure your plants thrive through the winter months.